Parthal Pasi Theerum: Plot

-After five years, Balu, who had joined the Indian National Army under Netaji Subhash Chandra Bose when Bose had come to Japan, is acquitted in a court and released in Delhi.
+After five years, Balu, who had joined the Indian National Army under Subhash Chandra Bose when Bose had come to Japan, is acquitted in a court and released in Delhi.
 There, in a refugee camp, he sees a blind Indra and her son and learns that Indra's father had just died.
 He promises Indra that he will help her find Velu and unite them.
 So, Balu takes Indra and her son and travels to Chennai.
 Indra's son starts calling Balu appa in spite of Indra telling him not to.
 They find a place to stay in Chennai and the house owner promises Balu that he will help him get a job in his company.
 On going to his houseowners' office, Balu sees that the owner of that company is Velu.
 He becomes very happy and goes to Velu's house, only to see that Velu has married his maternal uncle's daughter Janaki, who has heart problems and also has a son.
 Balu also learns that Velu thinks that Indra is dead.
 Balu does not tell him the truth fearing Janaki would not be alive if he knew the truth.
 Velu gives Balu a very high position in his company.
 Janaki's sister Saro falls in love with Balu and Balu reciprocates.
 Meanwhile, Velu is shocked to discover that Indra and her son are alive and in Balu's house.
 Balu then tells him the truth about Indra, her blindness and Velu's son and cautions him not to talk with her as it might cause both Janaki and Indra to die.
 Janaki learns that Balu has a son and Saro loves Balu.
 She thinks that Balu is a married person ashamed of his blind wife and hence trying to cheat her sister.
 She hates him and cautions Saro against him.
 Saro comes to Balu's house, sees Indra's son Babu, calling Balu as his father and thinks that Balu has cheated her.
 Indra, on hearing this comes to Velu's house to meet Saro and clear the confusion.
 Velu, however, on seeing his blind wife pleading for Balu's innocence cannot contain himself and tells the truth to everyone.
 Janaki on hearing that Indra is her husband's first wife, cannot take the shock and dies.
 She unites Balu and Saro before dying and apologises to Balu for having suspected him and thanks him for all the sacrifices he has made for her husband and family.
 She also requests that her eyes be transplanted to Indra after her death so her vision will be restored.